Honoring Our Tribal Elders: Shoalwater Bay Tribal Elder George Johnson, 1918-2013.

 The survival of his family depended on everyone working together.
 The single-parent family of young children survived by taking odd jobs to feed and clothe themselves.
 The Shoalwater Bay land allotment provided George’s siblings with opportunity.
 As a result, summers were often spent visiting extended family members who made their homes on the Bay.
 As George spoke about these times it was hard not to get the powerful feeling that some of his best memories came from this formative time in his life.

-“I would imagine you traveled by water?”
+“I would imagine you travelled by water?”
 Keven asked in order to discover exactly how George and his siblings reached the Shoalwater Bay from South Bend.

 “Oh yeah, yeah,” George replied.
 “We went from South Bend to Tokeland on the Independence Ferry.
 There was no highway like there is today.
 When I was going to the reservation, we had to go from Chehalis to South Bend, then to Olympia, then to Westport.
 Finally we stopped at Georgetown.
 It took about a good day to get there in those days.
 That was in the mid-thirties.